(Photo credit: Alex Kotliarskyi/Unsplash)

 - Scribe is good for creating SOP and guidance documentation from screen records.

-In addition to specific tools, make use of tool libraries like these from SuperTools and AI Search to meet specific needs.
+In addition to specific tools, make use of tool libraries like SuperTools and AI Search to meet specific needs.

 Judging by the speed of adoption, with nearly every technology company rolling out generative AI features in their products, it’s clear we’re at a turning point in history.
 This wave of innovation will change the way we access information, work, and interact with others.
 With such broad impacts, it’s important to get ahead of these changes so that they can be steered in the right direction and help society rather than solely generate profit.
 But doing so involves learning and embracing innovation, not hiding from it.